cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 Best to check out [Donny Wals guide](https://www.donnywals.com/handling-deeplinks-in-ios-14-with-onopenurl/) on handling Universal Links.
 He has some great examples on how you can handle routing in your own app.
 I ended up using a similar approach.

+## Testing

+I would test a few things.

+First would be in the Notes app.
+This seems like the most surefire way to see if you're on the right path.
+For me the Universal Link from the Notes app always worked.
+That is I had a note with the link pasted into it.
+When I clicked the link it went directly to the app and where I wanted.

 ### References